Language creation in artificial intelligence

-In artificial intelligence, researchers can induce the evolution of language in multi-agent systems when sufficiently capable AI agents have an incentive to cooperate on a task and the ability to exchange a set of symbols capable of serving as tokens in a generated language.
-Such languages can be evolved starting from a natural (human) language, or can be created ab initio.
-In addition, a new "interlingua" language may evolve within an AI tasked with translating between known languages.
+In Artificial Intelligence, researchers teach AI systems to develop their own ways of communicating by having them work together on tasks and use symbols as parts of a new language.
+These languages might grow out of human languages or be built completely from scratch.
+When AI is used for translating between languages, it can even create a new shared language to make the process easier.
+Natural Language Processing (NLP) helps these systems understand and generate human-like language, making it possible for AI to interact and communicate more naturally with people.

 Evolution from English

-In 2017 Facebook Artificial Intelligence Research (FAIR) trained chatbots on a corpus of English text conversations between humans playing a simple trading game involving balls, hats, and books.
+In 2017, Facebook Artificial Intelligence Research (FAIR) trained chatbots on a corpus of English text conversations between humans playing a simple trading game involving balls, hats, and books.
 When programmed to experiment with English and tasked with optimizing trades, the chatbots seemed to evolve a reworked version of English to better solve their task.
 In some cases the exchanges seemed nonsensical: